MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

     WSManStackVersion              3.0
     ```

-    Here is the output from Windows PowerShell, which is **the version of Azure CLI and PowerShell installed on     your machine**.
+    Here's the output from Windows PowerShell, which is **the version of Azure CLI and PowerShell installed on     your machine**.
 In this output example, Azure CLI version 2.57.0 and Windows PowerShell 5.1.22621 are installed     on the local machine.

     ```output
     {